-Of 50 known alums from the last ten years:
+Of the known biology alums from the last ten years:

-- 22 have been accepted into graduate programs in human medicine, veterinary medicine, allied health or biology programs.
+- Over 40% have been accepted into graduate programs in human medicine, veterinary medicine, allied health or biology programs.

 - Others have used their background in science as a foundation to pursue other interests, including training in the seminary, writing and more.